Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: TSFlow

 \subsubsection{Conditional Prior Sampling}

-To adapt the unconditional model for conditional generation after training, we propose \emph{conditional prior sampling}, which conditions the prior distribution as $q_0(\x_0 \mid \yp)$.
+To adapt the unconditional model for conditional generation post-training, we propose \emph{conditional prior sampling}, which conditions the prior distribution as $q_0(\x_0 \mid \yp)$.
+Given a sample $\x_0 \sim q_0(\x_0 \mid \yp)$, we use it as the initial condition for our vector field to generate new samples from the distribution $\y \mid \x_0$.
 It is important to note that this only conditions the prior distribution, not the generation process itself, which we discuss in \cref{sec:guidance}.

 Given an observation $\y^p$, we aim to find a corresponding sample $\x_0$ from the prior distribution that aligns with it.
 Formally, this entails sampling from the distribution $q_0(\x_0 \mid \yp)$.
 If we have access to its score function $\nabla_{\x_0}\log q_0(\x_0 \mid \yp)$, we can sample from this distribution via Langevin dynamics: